 - Events - Go to Agreement and then select Agreement all events

 - Notification Parameters - check the Agreement Info option

 NOTE: For more information about Adobe Sign Webhooks, please consult Adobe Sign’s documentation.

 Integration setup in Sapho

 - Log into Sapho Builder (Admin).

-- Go to the Connectors or Micro Apps page and start the Add Adobe Sign Connector or Add Adobe Sign Micro App wizard by clicking on the Adobe Sign icon.
+- Go to the Data or Micro Apps page and start the Add Adobe Sign Integration or Add Adobe Sign Micro App wizard by clicking on the Adobe Sign icon.

 - Enter the URL of your instance.
 The Instance URL is the domain in which your Adobe Sign instance resides.

 - Enter the Client Id and Client Secret that you saved when you were configuring OAuth.

 - On the next screen click on “LOG IN WITH YOUR ADOBE SIGN ACCOUNT”, you will be redirected to the Adobe Sign login page.
 Enter your standard login details (email and password).